galvy0/vault35_ortho/README.md

 # Vault35 Ortho PCB
 Ortho version of Cain's Vault35 keyboard.
-Check out the original product and other awesome products of Cain at [https://mechvault.net/](https://mechvault.net/).
+Check out the original product and other awesome projects of Cain at [https://mechvault.net/](https://mechvault.net/).

 ### Current Progress
 PCB has _not_ been tested yet.
 The first (and hopefully last) prototype PCB has been ordered on 220612.